A quick & easy pasta dinner that’s a delicious way to enjoy fresh, seasonal asparagus.

-Kipper and I were in a garden centre buying plants when we spotted bunches of fresh local asparagus by the checkouts, and our dinner plans rapidly changed.
-I’m pleased to say that she has inherited DH and my love of fresh, seasonal British asparagus, so a big bunch was a sure-fire winner all round.
+Kipper and I had been enjoying choosing new plants at the garden centre.
+On the way out, we spotted bunches of fresh local asparagus by the checkouts, and, well, we couldn’t resist!
+I’m pleased to say that my daughter has inherited DH and my love of fresh, seasonal British asparagus, so a big bunch was a sure-fire winner all round.

 However, by the time we’d got home, unloaded the plants, played in the garden, read the book she’d brought home from school, and generally got our act together, there wasn’t a lot of time left to make dinner.
 Fortunately quick and asparagus are two words that go together well.